YajingHao/ZetaSuite/README.md

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------
  ## Testing ZetaSuite using one example
-We provided example data for using ZetaSuite to explore the hits and do futher functional interpretation based on the our in-house HTS2 screening dataset.
+We provided example data for using ZetaSuite to explore the hits and do futher functional interpretation based on our in-house HTS2 screening dataset.
 To save the testing time, we provide a subsampled dataset.
 While this test data may not yield reasonable results, it can be used to see how the workflow is configured and executed.

-#### step 1. we started with the preprecessed the data set which already remove the low qulity rows and columns.
+#### step 1. we started with the preprecessed data set which was already removed the low qulity rows and columns.
 Users can find the example data set in the [example](https://github.com/YajingHao/ZetaSuit/tree/master/data) directory.
 The example input files including: